-Web Buckling and Web Crippling in Steel Beams: Complete Design Guide - Theory, IS 800, AISC 360, Eurocode 3, Stiffener Design & Worked Examples
+Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 The all-in-one reference: full elastic plate buckling derivation, critical shear stress formulas, tension field action post-buckling theory, IS 800 Cl.
 8.4 and 8.7 checks, AISC 360 web local yielding and crippling, Eurocode 3 EN 1993-1-5 resistance formulas, bearing and transverse stiffener design with worked example, load dispersion model, web slenderness limits, and interactive calculator.